mcastling/mcastling.github.io/NUItutorials/visuals.md

 Visual properties are set through a property map.

 There are 2 methods of using property maps:
-* Specific visual 'property' structures, e.g. `ColorVisualProperty`.
-These structures specify the properties of each Visual type.
+* Specific 'property' structures for each visual, e.g. `ColorVisualProperty`.
+These structures specify the properties of each visual type.
-  The properties are listed in the respective Visual section.
+  _In this tutorial, the properties for each visual are listed in the respective 'Properties' sub-section_.
 * Visual maps, e.g. `ColorVisual` see [using a VisualMap](#visualmap).

 This tutorial illustrates both methods.